-With a staff of some sixteen hundred and ten regional offices, the FTC is, at least from time to time, an active regulatory agency.
-The FTC's enforcement vigor waxes and wanes with the economic climate.
-Critics have often charged that what the FTC chooses to investigate defies common sense because so many of the cases seem to involve trivial, or at least relatively unimportant, offenses: Does the nation really need a federal agency to guard us against pronouncements by singer Pat Boone on the efficacy of acne medication or to ensure the authenticity of certain crafts sold to tourists in Alaska as "native"?
+General Principles of Law Governing Deceptive Acts and Practices chooses to investigate defies common sense because so many of the cases seem to involve trivial, or at least relatively unimportant, offenses: Does the nation really need a federal agency to guard us against pronouncements by singer Pat Boone on the efficacy of acne medication or to ensure the authenticity of certain crafts sold to tourists in Alaska as "native"?
 One answer is that through such cases, important principles of law are declared and ratified.